keqiongpan/rhodecode-enterprise-ce/docs/usage/keyboard-shortcuts.rst

         Go to the repository settings page.

     \--:kbd:`gO`
-        Go to the repository permissions settings.
+        Go to the repository access permissions settings.